Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Elimination of recollisions

 \section{Elimination of recollisions}

 In this section we reduce the convergence proof to comparing truncated elementary observables.
-We first restrict to good configurations and provide the corresponding measure estimate.
-This is presented in Proposition \ref{restriction to initially good conf}.
-We then inductively apply Proposition \ref{bad set} and Proposition \ref{measure of B} to reduce the convergence proof to truncated elementary observables.
-The convergence proof, completed in Section \ref{sec:convergence proof}, will then follow naturally, since the backwards interaction flow and the free flow will be comparable out of a small measure set.
+We first restrict to good configurations and then inductively reduce the convergence proof to truncated elementary observables, which will be comparable in the scaled limit.